jdebelle/gorg/gorg-docs/commands.rst

 init *ASSET_PATH*
     Initialize a gorg asset.
 The asset can either be a file or a folder.
-    This will create a template gorgmeta file and will open a text editor to edit the file.
-Upon closing, basic validation of the gorgmeta file will be done.
+    This will create a template gorgasset file and will open a text editor to edit the file.
+Upon closing, basic validation of the gorgasset file will be done.